Xing Xin

 Xing Xin, (Chinese 幸鑫; born 25 May 1981, in Chongqing, China), is a contemporary Chinese artist based in Chengdu, Sichuan Province, China, involved in installation and performance art.
 Xing Xin started as a performance artist in 2003, with an academic background in sculpture, and is currently teaching performance art, video art, and installation in Sichuan Fine Arts Institute.

 Early works

-Xing Xin embarked on his journey as a performance artist from the year 2003.
+Xing Xin embarked on his journey in 1996 with his first publication.
 His earlier works are mostly themed with imprisonment and enfranchisement.
 He reveals and introspects into his inner-self and state of mind with the accustomed imprisonment bestowed upon by assorted almighty powers.
+His early works have been prominently included in the Personal Structures exhibitions, apart from his early success in being included in the Macau Pavilion in the 53rd Venice Biennale.

 Kids of Workers

 Kids of Workers (Chinese: 《工人的孩子》) was created in 2007 in Chengdu, China, where he welded and sealed himself in a cage which was hung on a tree clustered by flowers.
 Thereafter within the next 19 and half hours, he cut out an exit on his own with a piece of saw and freed himself.

 Later in 2008, this work was permanently collected by Macau Museum of Art, and won him a ticket to create a new piece in the 53rd Venice Biennale in Macao Pavilion.